COSHH (Control of Substances Hazardous to Health) Assessments

 Part of the control measures that are put into place to eliminate or reduce biological risks to health may be an immunisation programme.
 Immunisations are available for a number of biological hazards including: polio, tetanus, tuberculosis, hepatitis A and B, typhoid, etc.

-Some of these immunisations are recommended by the World Health Organisation for everyone in general or for those traveling to certain areas and so employees may be already immunised against the biological hazard.
+Some of these immunisations are recommended by the World Health Organisation for everyone in general or for those travelling to certain areas and so employees may be already immunised against the biological hazard.

 Is Health Surveillance required?